Photo: the churchyard, St. Just-in-Roseland, Cornwall (see To Tolverne - a Riddle)

 (Peter Lang AG, European Academic Publishers, Bern 2005)

-I attach a number of short appendices.
-Appendix 3 shows how the same principles of all-interval fractal sets can be applied to scales based on divisions of the octave by numbers other than 12.
-In appendix 4 I identify different ways of categorising some of the fractal sets as "introvert" or "extrovert".
+I attach a short appendix showing how the same principles of all-interval fractal sets can be applied to scales based on divisions of the octave by numbers other than 12.

 Sea Chords - A technical description of their derivation and use

 Anyone who has read the programme notes of any of my works since the early 90s will have come across frequent references to something called “sea chords” and perhaps wondered what on earth they are.
 The sea chords are so-called because they were invented for the sea interludes of my opera “Seven Stars”.
 In this paper I describe how they were devised and what rules and procedures I have been able to develop to govern their use in musical composition.

 The Creation Project